Large Language Models are Zero-Shot Rankers for Recommender Systems: General Framework for LLMs as Rankers

-\paratitle{Retrieved candidate items.} Typically, candidate items to be ranked are first retrieved by several candidate generation models~\cite{covington2016youtube}.
-To rank these candidates with LLMs, we also arrange the candidate items $|\mathcal{C}|$ in a sequential manner.
+\paratitle{Retrieved candidate items.} Typically, candidate items to be ranked are first retrieved by candidate generation models~\cite{covington2016youtube}.
+In this work, we consider a relatively small pool for the candidates, and keep $20$ candidate items (\ie $m=20$) for ranking.
+To rank these candidates with LLMs, we arrange the candidate items $\mathcal{C}$ in a sequential manner.
 For example, \emph{``Now there are 20 candidate movies that I can watch next: '0.
 Sister Act', '1.
 Sunset Blvd', $\ldots$''}.
 Note that, following the classic candidate generation approach~\cite{covington2016youtube}, there is no specific order for candidate items.
-We apply a set union for the retrieved results of different candidate generation models, and randomly assign the position to a candidate item.
-In this work, we consider a relatively small pool for the candidates, and keep $20$ candidate items (\ie $m=20$) for ranking.
-It has been shown that LLMs are sensitive to the order of examples in prompts~\cite{zhao2021calibrate,lu2022fantastically}.
 As a result, We generate different orders for the candidate items in the prompts, which enables us to further examine whether the ranking results of LLMs are affected by the arrangement order of candidates, \ie position bias, and how to alleviate position bias via bootstrapping.

-\paratitle{Ranking with large language models.} Existing studies show that LLMs can follow natural language instructions to solve diverse tasks in a zero-shot or few-shot setting~\cite{wei2022flan,zhao2023llm_survey}.
-To use LLMs as ranking models, we finally integrate the above-mentioned patterns into the instruction template $T$.
-An example instruction template can be given as: \emph{``\condition{[pattern that contains sequential historical interactions $\mathcal{H}$]} \condition{[pattern that contains retrieved candidate items $\mathcal{C}$]} Please rank these movies by measuring the possibilities that I would like to watch next most, according to my watching history.
-You MUST rank the given candidate movies.
-You cannot generate movies that are not in the given candidate list.''}.
+\paratitle{Ranking with large language models.} Existing studies show that LLMs can follow natural language instructions to solve diverse tasks in a zero-shot setting~\cite{wei2022flan,zhao2023llm_survey}.
+To rank using LLMs, we infill the patterns above into the instruction template $T$.
+An example instruction template can be given as: \emph{``\condition{[pattern that contains sequential historical interactions $\mathcal{H}$]} \condition{[pattern that contains retrieved candidate items $\mathcal{C}$]} Please rank these movies by measuring the possibilities that I would like to watch next most, according to my watching history.''}.